dabeaz/lifty/README.md

 bash % ./lifty
 Welcome!
 I'm Lifty--a simulated elevator in a 5-floor building.

-I'm just hardware, but I have buttons (type below and hit return):
+I'm just hardware, but you can press my buttons
+(type below and hit return):

     Pn  - Floor n button on panel inside car
     Un  - Up button on floor n